rundel/md4r/cran-comments.md

 * Added John MacFarlane to the copyright entry.

-* CRAN feedback also mentioned references to the description field in the DESCRIPTION file.
+* CRAN feedback also mentioned adding references to the description field in the DESCRIPTION file.
 At this time there are no such references that I am aware of and have therefore not made any additional changes here.